World Oceans Day

-World Ocean Day (acronym: WOD) is an international day that takes place annually on 8 June.
+World Ocean Day (WOD) is an international day that takes place annually on June 8.
 The concept was originally proposed in 1992 by Canada's International Centre for Ocean Development (ICOD) and the Ocean Institute of Canada (OIC) at the Earth Summit – UN Conference on Environment and Development (UNCED) in Rio de Janeiro, Brazil.
 The Ocean Project started global coordination of World Ocean Day starting in 2002.
-"World Oceans Day" was officially recognised by the United Nations in 2008.
+"World Oceans Day" was officially recognized by the United Nations in 2008.
 The international day supports the implementation of worldwide Sustainable Development Goals (SDGs) and fosters public interest in the protection of the ocean and the sustainable management of its resources.
+World Oceans Day is observed by all UN member states.

 History

-1987–1992
+The Original Initiative of World Oceans Day

 The Brundtland Commission (also known as the World Commission on Environment and Development) noted in the 1987 Brundtland Report that the ocean sector lacked a strong voice compared to other sectors.

 At the first World Ocean Day in 1992, the objectives were to move the ocean from the sidelines to the center of the intergovernmental and NGO discussions and policy and to strengthen the voice of ocean and coastal constituencies worldwide.

-2002–2008

-Globally coordinated efforts began with The Ocean Project and the World Ocean Network collaborating, and events numbered in the dozens.
-During this time, www.WorldOceanDay.org launched, to help promote the opportunity to raise the profile of the ocean and provide opportunities for getting involved and making a difference for our blue planet.
-The website provides event organizers with ways to help in their communities, and generates global involvement through the dissemination of educational and actionable resources, ideas, and tools, always free for everyone to use to celebrate World Ocean Day in whatever way they choose.
-In 2004, The Ocean Project and World Ocean Network launched the "Help Make a Difference for our Ocean Planet!" with both online and in person opportunities to sign a petition to the United Nations to officially recognize 8 June as World Ocean Day.
-In December 2008, the UN General Assembly passed a Declaration to officially recognise the Day.

-Annual themes

-Overview

-The United Nations selected the following annual themes for the Day: